ThaGreatJoel/SecurePi/README.md

 # SecurePass API Documentation

 SecurePass is a RESTful API built with Node.js and Express.js for secure password storage and management.
-It features encrypted user authentication and a vault for storing service credentials, styled with a clean UI inspired by ChatGPT.
+It features encrypted user authentication and a vault for storing service credentials, styled with a clean UI.
 ⚠️THIS REPO MAY SOON BE CHANGE TO PRIVATE
 ## 🔐 Features
 - User Registration and Login with JWT